 Most anglers will be familiar with ‘mono’ line but when it comes to lure fishing, Braid is the way to go.
 This ultra-thin material is perfect because unlike mono it has no stretch.
 This allows the angler to work the lure, making it jerk quickly, flick over, rise up and dive down rapidly.

-The ideal lure fishing wire trace should be flexible, around 10in long, 20-30lb breaking strain and feature a swivel at one end and a snap link at the other.
-The snap link will allow you to quickly and easily change your lure.
+For an ideal lure fishing wire trace, look for flexibility and a length of approximately 10 inches.
+It should have a breaking strain of 20-30lb and feature a swivel at one end and a snap link at the other.
+The snap link allows for quick and easy lure changes, adding convenience to your fishing experience.

 Lure Fishing for Pike – The Essentials

-Another must-have item of kit that can be used to cut a wire trace if necessary.
-They will come in useful when a pike has hooked awkwardly or when a set of treble hooks become stuck in your landing net and you need to cut the wire.
+Another essential item of kit that you should have is a sturdy pair of wire cutters.
+These cutters will prove invaluable in situations where you may need to cut a wire trace.
+They come in handy when dealing with pike that are hooked awkwardly or when a set of treble hooks becomes entangled in your landing net, requiring you to cut the wire to free them.

 Large landing net